Summary: In this python tutorial, we will learn to write a single line if statement in Python with examples.

-The general syntax for single-line If statement in Python is:
+The general syntax for single-line if statement in Python is:

-if else
+value_if_true if condition else value_if_false

 animal = "dog"